January 24, 2014

 What the Animal Content in Entertainment Program Can Do for Filmmakers

-The resources ACE offers are as wide-raging as a filmmaker's imagination
+The resources ACE offers are as wide-ranging as a filmmaker's imagination

-A project of The HSUS's Hollywood Outreach program, Animal Content in Entertainment (ACE) is the only entertainment-related advocacy program of its kind.
-ACE’s guiding mission is to encourage filmmakers to recognize animal issues as rich source material for socially relevant documentary and narrative entertainment.
+A project of The HSUS's Los Angeles Office, Animal Content in Entertainment (ACE) is the only entertainment-related advocacy program of its kind.
+ACE's guiding mission is to encourage filmmakers to recognize animal issues as rich source material for socially relevant documentary and narrative entertainment.

 Through ACE's outreach with filmmakers, networks, and studios, The HSUS seeks to inspire creative and compelling ways of portraying animal issues in films and on television.